Two iPhones or the privacy of billions: Why Apple vs. the FBI matters

 He said that despite the president’s tweets, the two offices are concerned that the FBI’s efforts could hurt U.S. companies.

-Reed also said the DOJ’s efforts were more to spur legislative change than to gain access to any particular iPhone.
+Reed also said the Justice Department's efforts were more to spur legislative change than to gain access to any particular iPhone.

 “They’re using this crisis to essentially drive for a policy change that ultimately would require some potentially devastating technological changes that would put people’s personal information at risk,” he said.